neda-pro/chaloos/README.md

 _Note: This is a demo project!_

 # Chaloos
-An online shopping app including wishlist management
+An online shopping app including shopping cart and wishlist management

 # technology set
 - [React](https://react.dev/)